 - 1. Bring your design to the judge for weighing in (for tie-breaking, lightest wins) - 2.
-Mount your design on a platform placed 50 cm away and centered in the box fan air stream. - 3.
-Turn on the fan and take power readings for one minute. - 4.
-Turn fan off and move on to the next team. - 5.
+Choose a gearing ratio, either 8:1 or 4:1 - 3.
+Mount your blades and hub onto the wind turbine tower. - 4.
+One of your blades needs to start pointed downward in the lowest energy position. - 5.
+Turn on the fan and take power readings for one minute. - 6.
+Turn fan off and move on to the next team. - 7.
 Repeat the test once everyone has had a first trial.
 Best of the two trials will be used in judging.

-The model turbines will be judged by the wind-capture power-generating capacity, using the formula P = V x I where V = voltage and I = current as measured by a Vernier Energy Probe.
+The model turbines will be judged by the wind-capture power-generating capacity, using the formula $P = V \times I$ where V = voltage and I = current as measured by a Vernier Energy Probe.
 Where a tie occurs (results within 5%), the lighter design will be considered the winner.
 Judges' decisions are final.